Finding a professional building contractor

 Construction Supermarket put all the safeguards in place to ensure a simple recommendation isn’t enough!
 Even if all hell breaks loose and issues arise, don’t panic!
-We got you covered!
+We’ve got you covered!

 5. Ask what work will be done by the contractor’s employees and what work will be done by subcontractors

 Whilst it’s not uncommon for a contractor to hire in skilled labour, its important to ensure they are as big or as small as they say.
 Smaller companies tend to have a more personal touch but they also run the risk of biting off more than they can chew!
-Larger company’s tend to be picky with the jobs they bring on and you can become a number not an individual.
+Larger company’s tend to be picky with the jobs they bring on, and you can become a number rather than an individual.

 6. Choose the right contractor for the right project